About the sand battery

 Melker Kindblad - for muscle power and very valuable help with transports

-"Decision on grants to implement project: The Swedish Energy Agency decides to grant support in the form of grants to K-mit AB for the implementation of the project "Microgrid with sand battery" during the period 1 June 2023 - 31 October 2023."
+"Decision on grants to implement project: The Swedish Energy Agency decides to grant support in the form of grants to K-mit AB for the implementation of the project "High-Temperature Heat Pumps for Thermal Batteries" during the period June 1, 2024 – October 31, 2024."

 The Swedish Energy Agency